lumen-org/modelbase/README.md

 ### Repository Overview ###

 The `modelbase` repository contains the python package `mb_modelbase` in the likewise named folder.

-The folder `bin` contains scripts to run an instance of the webservice-backend locally.
-In particular you may execute `webservice.py` to run the webservice as a local Flask app (see below).
+ * `bin`: This folder contains scripts to run an instance of the webservice-backend locally.
+In particular you may execute `webservice.py` to run the webservice as a local Flask app (see below)

-The `docs` directory contains documentation and examples.
+ * `docs`: This folder contains documentation.
+ * `jupyter`: This directory contains runnable examples that serve as starting points for different use cases and tasks.
+ * `cgmodsel`: Contains a required external python package (resolved as a git submodule).

 ### The Lumen Project ###